kick-mind/date-src/README.md

     - Islamic
     - Persian
     - (More calendars will be added in the future)
-  - Widerange support
+  - Widerange date support
   - Accurate
     - See our tests at github (soon)
 - Localization support
   - Intl-API based locales
   - File based locales (soon)
 - Timezone support